elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-a-biconditional-and-how-is-it-used-to-express-equivalence-in-logic.md

 _schema: default
 id: 170196
 date: 2025-02-06
-title: >-
-    What is a bi-conditional, and how is it used to express equivalence in logic?
+title: What is a bi-conditional, and how is it used to express equivalence in logic?
-article_title: >-
-    What is a bi-conditional, and how is it used to express equivalence in logic?
+article_title: What is a bi-conditional, and how is it used to express equivalence in logic?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    The bi-conditional is a logical operator in propositional logic that expresses the equivalence between two propositions, indicating that both must be true or false together, and is denoted by the symbol ↔ or $p fi q$.
-Its truth table shows the conditions under which the bi-conditional is true or false.
+    A bi-conditional is a logical operator that expresses equivalence between two propositions, denoted as p iff q, indicating both must be true or false together, as represented in a truth table.
   page_keywords: >-
-    bi-conditional, equivalence, bi-implication, logical operator, propositional logic, truth table, logical statements, if and only if, truth values, necessity and sufficiency
+    bi-conditional, equivalence, logic, propositional logic, truth table, logical operator, implications, truth values, necessity, sufficiency
 author: QuickTakes
 question: >-
     What is a bi-conditional, and how is it used to express equivalence in logic?